tryton/tryton/doc/index.rst

 The Product Template model contains the following fields:

 - Name.
+- Code, a common prefix for all products.
 - Type, whose value can be *Goods*, *Assets*, *Service*.
 - Category.
 - List Price, the default sale price expressed in the List Price UOM.